1 / 20

 Saint Anthony's Pilgrimage

-In 1925, he painted his last larger composition on the theme of Saint Anthony’s Pilgrimage, which was then exhibited in 24th International Exhibition of Paintings, October 15th – December 6th, 1925 in Pittsburgh
+In 1925, he painted his last larger composition on the theme of Saint Anthony's Pilgrimage, which was then exhibited in the 24th International Exhibition of Paintings at the Carnegie Museum of Art in Pittsburgh, PA.

 1931–1932